 To insure or not to insure, that is the age-old destination wedding question.
 You probably already know what our professional opinion is going to be.
 Yes, insurance is highly recommended and not just for gloom and doom runaway fiancé situations.
 Flights get delayed, weather happens, and guests get sick.
 For the deposit that you’ll spend, you’ll have ample peace of mind knowing that your big day investment is protected from mayhem.
 Protect your investment with our Cancel-For-Any-Reason Travel Insurance plan, which allows you to cancel or reschedule your travel plans without penalty!

-Picking between a familiar or new destination
+Choosing between a familiar or new destination

 We frequently hear from couples looking for advice on how to pick their wedding or honeymoon destination.
 Like all travel, there are perks to getting married or honeymooning somewhere that you have already been.
 For one, a certain destination may be the keeper of special memories that you share as a couple and there’s an added ease in knowing that you love a destination ahead of time.
 Still, if you’re an adventurous, open-minded couple, consider trying a destination that you’ve never been to.
 And keep in mind, there is really no “wrong” spot when you find the right person.

-All-inclusive vs. European-style resort
+All-inclusive vs. a-la-carte properties